w3c/wai-intro-atag/content/no-code.md

 ## Why Accessibility Matters

-Your current customers and potential new customers need no-code website tools, including @@@, that:
+Website makers need no-code tools, including CMSs, and website generators, that:

-* are accessible to no-code tool users with disabilities
+* are accessible to website makers with disabilities
-* produce accessible content
+* can create accessible websites

-In many situations, accessibility is required by law and is a procurement requirement.
+**Accessibility is required by law and is a procurement requirement** in many situations.

-## Examples
+## Example Scenarios

+The persona scenarios below are examples of accessibility issues with no-code tools.

 ### Everyone Can Add Blocks of Content

-<p class="persona"><strong>Persona: </strong>
+<p><span class="persona">Persona: </span>
  Mohamed is a cook.
 He is blind and uses a screen reader that reads aloud the information on his screen.
 </p>
 <div class="quotes">